guardianproject/info/content/blog/2015-06-30-orfox-aspiring-to-bring-tor-browser-to-android.md

 * * *

-&nbsp;

 In the summer of 2014 (<https://lists.mayfirst.org/pipermail/guardian-dev/2014-August/003717.html>{.external}), we announced that the results of work by Amogh Pradeep (<https://github.com/amoghbl1>{.external}), our 2014 Google Summer of Code student, has proven we could build Firefox for Android with some of the settings and configurations from the Tor Browser desktop software.
 We called this app Orfox, in homage to Orbot and our current Orweb browser.
-This was a good first step, but we were doing the build on Mozilla&#8217;s Firefox code repository, and then retrofitting pieces from Tor Browser&#8217;s code, which wasn&#8217;t the right way to do things, honestly.
+This was a good first step, but we were doing the build on Mozilla’s Firefox code repository, and then retrofitting pieces from Tor Browser’s code, which wasn’t the right way to do things, honestly.

 This summer (2015!), with fantastic continued effort by Amogh, we have switched to building the Orfox mobile app directly from the Tor Browser code repository, successfully working through any mobile OS incompatibilities in the security hardening patches added by the Tor Browser team.
 We also had the additional task of reviewing the Android application code in Firefox, that is not part of Tor Browser, in order to modify and patch it to work inline with the [Tor Browser requirements and design document](https://www.torproject.org/projects/torbrowser/design/).